 The amount of alcohol purchased may not exceed $25 per person in attendance.

-If the PCard was used for the purchase, the cardholder who authorized the purchase will reimburse the college for the overage amount.
-If the purchaser is seeking reimbursement, the reimbursable amount will not exceed $25 per person in attendance.
+If the PCard was used for the purchase the cardholder who authorized the purchase will reimburse the college for the overage amount including tip adjustments.
+If the purchaser is seeking reimbursement, the reimbursable amount will not exceed $25 per person in attendance along with the tax and tip adjustment.

 Anyone in the department can initiate the request.